 Tests and diagnosis

-Your doctor may suspect pet allergy based on symptoms, an examination of your nose and your answers to his or her questions.
+Your doctor may suspect a pet allergy based on symptoms, an examination of your nose and your answers to his or her questions.
 He or she may use a lighted instrument to look at the condition of the lining of your nose.
 If you have a pet allergy, the lining of the nasal passage may be swollen or appear pale or bluish.

 Allergy skin test

-In this test, tiny drops of purified allergen extracts — including extracts with animal proteins — are pricked into your skin's surface.
+In this test, tiny amounts of purified allergen extracts — including extracts with animal proteins — are pricked into your skin's surface.
 This is usually carried out on the forearm, but it may be done on the upper back.